There Are Ways To Handle Angry Customers

-You would be much better off saying something like “I’m so sorry you had to wait so long.
+You would be much better off saying something like, “I’m so sorry you had to wait so long.
 That’s totally unacceptable.
 I do apologize for that.
-Please let me take care of you right away and because you had to wait so long, I’ll make sure you get a 5% discount”.
+Please let me take care of you right away, and because you had to wait so long, I’ll make sure you get a 5% discount”.

-Using this approach, you have a much better chance at turning an angry customer that you’re about to lose, and who will spread bad publicity about your business, into a happy and possibly, a lifetime customer.
+Using this approach, you have a much better chance at turning an angry customer that you’re about to lose, and who will spread bad publicity about your business, into a happy and possibly a lifetime customer.

 Figure Out What The Problem Is

-It’s best to try to figure out what the problem is and do your best to find a quick solution.
+It’s best to figure out what the problem is and do your best to find a quick solution.
 Acknowledge that this person has had a bad experience, and offer some type of support.
 At all costs, avoid aggravating the customer further.

 Will it work ALL the time?
-I wouldn’t bet on it working 100% of the time, but I know that it’ll work most of the time and I’m sure it is better than fighting anger with anger.
+I wouldn’t bet on it working 100% of the time, but I know that it’ll work most of the time, and I’m sure it is better than fighting anger with anger.

-Usually, if you let them get the frustration out of their system by talking, and if you can bear their yelling then they will calm down once all that energy is out.
+Usually, if you let them get the frustration out of their system by talking, and if you can bear their yelling, then they will calm down once all that energy is out.

-Another approach is to acknowledge the situation and simply ask the customer something like “What would you like me to do?”
+Another approach is to acknowledge the situation and simply ask the customer something like, “What would you like me to do?”
 Don’t be afraid of asking.
 If the customer asks for something you can’t provide, you’ll at least have a good idea as to what he wants, and you’ll be better equipped to find a solution.

-For example, if the customer says, “I won’t pay for this service”, you can say, “I can’t do that, but would a 35% discount work for you?”
+For example, if the customer says, “I won’t pay for this service,” you can say, “I can’t do that, but would a 35% discount work for you?”

 Sometimes all that’s needed is recognition.
-That’s right, the customer simply doesn’t want anything except acknowledgment that a mistake has been made.
+That’s right, the customer simply doesn’t want anything except the acknowledgment that a mistake has been made.

 Everyone is different, and each case has to be dealt with accordingly.
-Sometimes you’ll be successful; sometimes it doesn’t matter what you do.
+Sometimes you’ll be successful; sometimes, it doesn’t matter what you do.
 You won’t be able to make a difference, but you will have done your part.
 You can’t please everyone, but you can do your best to try!